techidaily/site-games-able/source/_posts/expedite-access-to-your-steam-collection-after-error.md

 ![Uninstall Steam on Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/uninstall-steam-1.jpg)

- Then, head to[the Steam website](https://store.steampowered.com/) and download the app.
-Of course, you’ll have to reinstall every game, but you can speed up the process by[batch-installing Steam games](https://www.makeuseof.com/tag/its-easy-to-batch-install-and-uninstall-steam-games/) .
+ Then, head to [the Steam website](https://store.steampowered.com/) and download the app.
+Of course, you’ll have to reinstall every game, but you can speed up the process by [batch-installing Steam games](https://www.makeuseof.com/tag/its-easy-to-batch-install-and-uninstall-steam-games/) .

 ## Update Your Steam Games With No More Errors